tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 For exercise monitors:

-* Included: Exercise and activity data imported from devices or software, such as FitBit, FuelBand, HealthKit, Strava, and RunKeeper (not including GPS data or personally identifying information).
+* Included: Exercise and activity data imported from devices or software, such as FitBit, FuelBand, HealthKit, Strava, and RunKeeper
+* Not included: GPS data or personally identifying information

 We will not include in the anonymized diabetes database (1) freeform text and notes entered by you or anyone you’ve provided access to or (2) any other data that could identify a specific individual.